maana-io/q-tutorials/maana-ner-modeling/README.md

       ]
     }
     model: {
+      # URL: "..." # ignore it if service running on cluster and use local path to save Model if service running locally
+      # kindId: "..." # ignore it
-      name: "myModel" # give any name to model which will be built and saved to Maana
+      name: "myModel" # New CRFModel will be saved to Maana as a Kind file with this ‘name’.
-      #URL: "/local/path/to/myModel.ser.gz" # if you want to save model locally
+      # After that a new record will be added to Kind “NERModelStat” with this ‘name’ and identifiers of new Model - {URL, kindId}.
+      # Model (with this ‘name’) also will be saved inside service directory “/usr/app/service/crfmodels/”.
     }
     splitRate: 0.7 # 70% for training, 30% for testing
     seed: 5